The Negro In The Spanish War.

 “One man removed parts of his clothing (when all realized that their lives depended upon keeping warm), to try to keep alive men who were more thinly clad than himself.
 Another man at the risk of almost certain death, remained in the motor sailor and endeavored to get it clear for floating from the ship.
 While he did not succeed in accomplishing this act (which would have undoubtedly saved twenty or thirty lives) stuck to his duty until the very last.
 He was drawn under the water with the boat, but later came to the surface and was rescued.”

-Two portraits: Wallace Simpson (employee US Navy) and ‘He was patriotic too Wallace Simpson, a young Negro, was a petty officer aboard this vessel.
+Wallace Simpson (employee US Navy) and ‘He was patriotic too Wallace Simpson, a young Negro, was a petty officer aboard this vessel.
 Young Simpson was a graduate of the high school, Denver, Colorado, and at the call of his country, when but in the prime of his life, made the supreme sacrifice in order that the world might be made safe for democracy.

 Negro Firemen And Coal Passers.